-The Retention Initiative for Student Excellence program (RISE) is designed to assist students in their transition from high school to Oklahoma State University.
-The program's primary focus is to address all of the academic issues that might challenge RISE students.
-The program is also attentive to the variety of social and financial challenges that RISE students often face.
-The RISE program provides students with mentors, scheduled study group sessions, one on one tutorial as needed, opportunities to serve in leadership roles, and a number of social and cultural activities.
+The Retention Initiative for Student Excellence program (RISE) is designed to assist students in transitioning from high school to Oklahoma State University.
+The program's primary focus is to address all academic issues that might challenge RISE students.
+The program is also attentive to the various social and financial challenges that RISE students often face.
+The RISE program provides students with mentors, scheduled study group sessions, one-on-one tutorials as needed, opportunities to serve in leadership roles, and several social and cultural activities.

 The objective is for all RISE students to end their first year of academic work at OSU with no less than a 3.2 GPA.
 The RISE program is designed for excellence.
-Our expectations are high and our commitment is deep.
-We believe that these two principles form a foundation on which RISE students will achieve excellence at Oklahoma State University.
-For additional information on the RISE program, visit https://das.okstate.edu/RISE or contact the coordinator at 405.744.4725.
+Our expectations are high, and our commitment is deep.
+We believe these two principles form a foundation for RISE students to achieve excellence at Oklahoma State University.
+For additional information on the RISE program, visit https://diversity.okstate.edu/ or contact the coordinator at 405.744.4725.